Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "Well, I ain’t gonna lie, that makes me kinda mad."

 Thompson sighed.
 "I mean, I talked to Lieutenant Campbell about it and he said he reckoned it was all bureaucratic.
-Like how the old Apollo missions had mismatched air filters...I just, I guess I’ve seen first hand how the lockdown is getting people killed, and I just thought, if there’s anybody here who can cut through bullshit red tape...But.
+Like how the old Apollo missions had mismatched air filters...
+I just, I guess I’ve seen first hand how the lockdown is getting people killed, and I just thought, if there’s anybody here who can cut through bullshit red tape...
+But.
 Yeah.
 You just told me why you can’t, I guess."

-"I din’t say I *can’t,* only that I gotta think if I *should.* I respect ‘yer people too much to...well...make ‘yer leaders into puppets."
+"I din’t say I *can’t,* only that I gotta think if I *should.* I respect ‘yer people too much to... well... make ‘yer leaders into puppets."

 "That would harm all of us," Walsh agreed.

 Thompson frowned. "...You could do that?"

 There was a round of uncomfortable eye contact.
 Daar sighed, and nodded.
-"At this point...yeah.
+"At this point... yeah.
 I could.
 Franklin’s done ‘ya a lot more harm than ‘ya might think."

 "...Wow."